 Episode 6 transcript DOCX [28 KB, 5 pages]

 Traditional knowledge meets 21st century technology as scientists and Indigenous Rangers monitor our plants, animals and oceans across our northern coastline.

 Episode 7 transcript DOCX [28 KB, 6 pages]

 Find out how the Top Watch! team protect and care for country.
 Meet the Asian honey bee and find out about how its relationship with the varroa mite might spell disaster for our honey bees.

 Fruit fly transcript DOCX [24 KB, 1 page]

 Costa the Garden Gnome and dirtgirl were also enlisted to show travellers how they can become Biosecurity Champions by doing things like putting their fresh fruit in amnesty bins and declaring high risk items before moving between Torres Strait biosecurity zones to help stop the spread of fruit flies.
 The video also features Indigenous biosecurity officers inspecting ferry passengers arriving at Seisia in Cape York and at Horn Island airport.

 The video is part of a critical effort to protect regional economies from the cost of fruit fly incursions, preserving market access for Queensland produce, and preventing the need for costly eradication programs.

-The Torres Strait is a significant biosecurity pathway for potential risks travelling from our close neighbours, with Papua New Guinea only four kilometres from the northern most island in the Torres Strait.
+Torres Strait is a significant biosecurity pathway for potential risks travelling from our close neighbours, with Papua New Guinea less than four kilometres from the northern-most island in Torres Strait.
 Biosecurity risks can reach Australia through the movement of people and goods by sea and air, through traditional trade, and by natural pathways such as wind, tide and animal migration.
-Good biosecurity keeps communities safe and well; delivers better produce yields; keeps production costs low; increases market access; and preserves Australia for future generations.
+Good biosecurity keeps communities safe and well, delivers better produce yields, keeps production costs low, increases market access and preserves Australia for future generations.